awslabs/mountpoint-s3/doc/SEMANTICS.md

 #### Reads

 Basic read-only operations are fully supported, including both sequential and random reads:
-* `open`, `openat`.
-A file can be opened in read-write mode (`O_RDWR`), but you cannot both read and write to the same file descriptor even in this mode.
+* `open`, `openat`
 * `read`, `readv`, `pread`, `preadv`
 * `lseek`
 * `close`

+`open` creates a file handle and returns it back to the kernel.
+A file handle can only be used for one type of operation, either read or write, for its lifetime.
+You can open a file in read-write mode (`O_RDWR`), but you cannot both read and write to the same file descriptor even in this mode.
+The first `read` or `write` will determine the type of operation you can do with the file descriptor.

 #### Writes

 Mountpoint supports sequential write operations (through `write`, `writev`, `pwrite`, `pwritev`), but with some limitations:

-* Writes are only supported to new files, and must be done sequentially.
+* Writes must start at the beginning of the file and be done sequentially.
+* Modifying an existing file is only allowed with the `--allow-overwrite` flag and only when the file is opened in truncate mode (`O_TRUNC`).
+    * You cannot overwrite files that are currently being read.
+    * The upload to S3 starts as soon as Mountpoint receives the first `write` request and cannot be cancelled.
-* Modifying existing files is not supported.
+* Modifying an existing file without using truncate mode is not supported.
-* Truncation is not supported.

 Synchronization operations (`fsync`, `fdatasync`) complete the upload of the object to S3 and disallow further writes.